-If you are in an emergency situation contact the police immediately.
-Tell the police that you are being threatened with violence and that you fear for the safety of yourself and your children.
-It will help if you speak slowly and clearly so that the police can get your name and address.
-The police can tell you of a safe place to go if you cannot stay with relatives or friends.
+If you are in an emergency situation, contact the police immediately.
+Tell the police that you and if you have any kids, are being threatened or have been victims of violence and that you fear for the safety of yourself and your children.
+Be sure to speak slowly and clearly so that the police can get your name and address.
+The police will be able to advise you of a safe place to go if you cannot stay with relatives or friends.
 They will also provide you with information on how to lay charges against your abuser.

 Get medical attention as soon as possible.
-If you have been physically or sexually assaulted or even have bruising or other marks of a beating, you should tell the doctor that your injuries are the result of family violence.
+If you have been physically or sexually assaulted and have bruising or other marks of a beating, you should tell the doctor that your injuries are the result of family violence.
 Ask the Doctor to take color photographs of any visible injuries.
-The photographs can be used as evidence to corroborate your story in Court proceedings.
+These photographs can be used as evidence to corroborate your story in Court proceedings.